sujirou/BitUnlocker/README.md

   --port=0
 ```

-### 4. Trigger PXE boot

-From WinRE select **Use a device > IPv4 Network** (or EFI network, or similar), or press the manufacturer's PXE boot key at power-on (F12 on HP, F9 on some Dell, etc.).
+Trigger PXE boot on the target — from WinRE select **Use a device > IPv4 Network**, or press the manufacturer's PXE boot key.

-### 5. Wait for the SDI transfer
+### 4. Wait for the SDI transfer

-The target will obtain an IP, download `bootmgfw.efi`, `Boot/BCD`, then `sdi/boot_patched.sdi`.
-The SDI file is large (~300 MB) so the transfer takes **several minutes**.
-A recovery-related message with the SDI path should appear on the target screen while it downloads (or any other kind of screen depending on the manufacturer).
+The boot manager will load the BCD, then start downloading `boot_patched.sdi`.
+The SDI file is large (~300 MB) so this takes a moment from USB, or **several minutes** over TFTP.
+A recovery-related message with the SDI path should appear on the target screen while it loads.

-### 6. Profit
+### 5. Profit

 Once the transfer completes, a command prompt should appear with the OS volume decrypted and mounted (typically `C:` or `E:`).